 Need to convert OST file to PST?

 Most people disable or delete an OST file when it is inaccessible.
 But instead of disabling or deleting, the user can convert the inaccessible OST file to PST.
 For this, you can try a third-party tool.
-Kernel for OST Recovery is such a third-party tool that can smoothly and reliably convert an OST file to PST in few easy steps.
+OST Recovery is such a third-party tool that can smoothly and reliably convert an OST file to PST in few easy steps.

 OST files play an important role in MS Outlook, serving as the medium of work when there is no server connection.
 In this blog, we have discussed how you can disable OST files if you do not require them anymore.
-But instead of disabling, you can use Kernel for OST Recovery to convert OST files to PST and recover the inaccessible data.
+But instead of disabling, you can use OST Recovery to convert OST files to PST and recover the inaccessible data.